DevLUp-Inc/Website-Content/about.md

 ### What do we offer?

-At DevLUp, we offer both DevLUp-wide and school-specific events.
+At DevLUp, we offer both DevLUp-wide and branch-specific events.
 Additionally, we have a custom discord bot that we are constantly working on.

 At DevLUp HQ (DevLUp-wide), we offer: